Chick-fil-A and LGBTQ people: Policy changes

 In 2017, Chick-fil-A said it was warning all its franchisees against speaking out publicly or getting involved in anything that could blur the line between their private beliefs and their public roles as extensions of the Chick-fil-A brand.
 In 2017, that message extended to politics, in part to keep the brand from being exploited by candidates.
 The company turned down several candidates who tried to use Chick-fil-A to bolster their campaigns, according to David Farmer, Chick-fil-A's vice president of menu strategy and development.
 "There are several candidates who would like to use us as a platform," Farmer told Business Insider.
 "We are not engaging.
 Chick-fil-A is about food, and that's it.
 "The company still encourages its franchisees to get 'entrenched' in their communities..."
 Traditionally, that has meant getting involved in local churches.
 Chick-fil-A says its focus now—both for local and corporate involvement and philanthropy—is on youth and education causes.

-In an interview with Bisnow in 2019, Chick-fil-A President Tim Tassopoulos said the company will stop donating to charities with anti-LGBTQ views.
-The company will instead donate to charities focused on education, homelessness and hunger.
+In an interview with Bisnow in 2019, Chick-fil-A President Tim Tassopoulos said the company would stop donating to charities with anti-LGBTQ views.
+The company would instead donate to charities focused on education, homelessness and hunger.
 These new organizations could include both faith-based and non-faith-based charities, but the company said none of the organizations have anti-LGBTQ positions.

 Controversy

 United States government

 On May 29, 2019, the Federal Aviation Administration's Office of Civil Rights opened investigations into two airports (Buffalo Niagara International Airport and San Antonio International Airport) for excluding Chick-fil-A from opening restaurants due to the company's long history of supporting and funding anti-LGBTQ organizations.
-Federal requirements prohibit airport operators from excluding persons, on the basis of religious creed, from participating in airport activities that receive or benefit from FAA grant funding."
+Federal requirements prohibit airport operators from excluding persons, on the basis of religious creed, from participating in airport activities that receive or benefit from FAA grant funding.